 Exception.
-If your rental losses are less than \$25,000 (\$12,500 if married filing separately), the passive activity limits probably do not apply to you.
+If your rental losses are less than \$25,000, and you actively participated in the rental activity, the passive activity limits probably do not apply to you.
 See Losses From Rental Real Estate Activities, later.

 Property used as a home.
 If you used the rental property as a home during the year, the passive activity rules do not apply to that home.
-Instead, you must follow the rules explained earlier under Personal Use of Vacation Home or Dwelling Unit.
+Instead, you must follow the rules explained under Personal Use of Dwelling Unit (Including Vacation Home), earlier.